 As most Learning and Development professionals already know, managing data takes time and effort.
-Time constraints and the demands of getting started often deter organisations from trying it, but the rewards can be significant.
+Time constraints and the demands of getting started often deter organizations from trying it, but the rewards can be significant.

 This insight outlines ways to define your learning measurement strategy, with a particular emphasis on: